MeroVinggen/Godot-ProjectileOnCurve2DPlugin/README.md

 > `Speed` param doesn't affect the trajectory curve, only changes the motion speed on it.

+## Caution

+The "ProjectileOnCurve2D" also changes its `scale.y` when target is from the right side.
+If you need to use scaling - do it via child/wrapper nodes.

 ### Using "ProjectileOnCurve2D" as root node

 > This approach has been used in the demo where you can find code example of this concept